matthcodes/TheHabitApp-legal/README.md

 # Legal Documents Repository

-This repository contains legal documents including Privacy Policy, Terms and Conditions, and Cookie Policy.
+This repository contains legal documents for a mobile app, including Privacy Policy and Terms and Conditions.

 ## 📁 File Structure